Acupuncture and chiropractic care

 In a point-of-service (POS) plan, you choose your primary care physician in network but have the option to go out of network.
 Going out of network will cost you more.

 If hospitalization is necessary, which hospital will I use?

 Sharp Health Plan’s network includes many hospitals throughout San Diego.
 View the full list of hospitals.
 Primary care physicians (PCPs) and specialists work with specific hospitals.
 If hospitalization is necessary, your doctor will admit you to a hospital that is affiliated with your Plan Medical Group.
 Contact us to find out which hospitals are used with your Plan Medical Group, or search for a hospital and narrow your search results by your Plan Medical Group.

 Additional information for POS plan Members

 If you are a POS Member, you may also obtain care from any licensed provider not affiliated with the Plan Medical Group you selected.
 Your costs will be higher and you will usually pay a deductible and coinsurance when using Tier 2 - Aetna/or Out-of-Network benefits.
-To find the Tier 1 - HMO Benefit Level hospital closest to you, use the Find a Doctor tool and select "Facility" in the "Type" dropdown menu.
+To find the Tier 1 - HMO Benefit Level hospital closest to you, use the Find a Doctor or Location tool and select "Hospital, Urgent Care or Facility".